Where is Brazil?

 Portuguese is both the official and the most widely spoken language.
 The majority ethnic groups reported are white, mulatto, and black.
 The populaton is mainly Roman Catholic and Protestant.

 Brazil is home to a large number of languages, although the only nationally recognized official language is Portuguese.
 In fact, Portuguese is such an important language in this country that it is spoken and understood by approximately 99% of the population.
 Some European languages share official status at a state level in Santa Catarina (Talian), Espirito Santo (German and East Pomeranian), and Rio Grande do Sul (Talian and Riograndenser Hunsrückisch German).
 German is the most widely used minority language in Brazil and is spoken and understood by around 1.9% of the population here.
 Linguists estimate that only around 40,000 individuals, or .2% of the population, continue to utilize the Amerindian, or Indigenous, languages on a regular basis.
 When traveling to Brazil, it is important to understand some of the unique phrases only heard here.
-One of these is “fala serio”, which literally means “speak seriously”, but can be understood as “you’re kidding!”Read more on Brazil's Capital
+One of these is “fala serio”, which literally means “speak seriously”, but can be understood as “you’re kidding!”Read more on Brazil's Languages

 The dialing code for the country is 55.